Initial Child Protection Conferences

 The decision of the Conference Chair should be recorded, with reasons.

-If it is decided that the child should not attend or to restrict participation, every effort should be made by the social worker to obtain and present the views and wishes of the child, which can include:
+If it is decided that the child should not attend or to restrict participation, every effort should be made by the Lead Practitioner to obtain and present the views and wishes of the child, which can include:

 - A submission by letter, email, text message, a picture, an audio or video tape - prepared alone or with support;